cxlvinchau/hips/docs/getting_started.rst

         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
     </a>

-The previous chapters introduced how to explicitely create an MIP model.
+The previous sections introduced how to explicitly create an MIP model.
-This approach is inpractical for most real-life problems, since the number of variable and constraints in those models can be very large.
-Therefore the HIPS module contains a Loader class, that can read models from MPS files.
+This approach is impractical for most real-life problems, since the number of variable and constraints in those models can be very large.
+Therefore, HIPS provides utility functions to read models from MPS files.

-MPS (Mathematical Programming System) is a file format for representing linear and mixed integer problem and is a standard in most commercial and open source solvers.
-It is column-oriented which makes it rather human-inreadable.
+MPS (Mathematical Programming System) is a file format for representing linear and mixed-integer problem and is a standard in most commercial and open-source solvers.
+It is column-oriented which makes it rather difficult to read for humans.
 An elaborate explanation of the format and its various header sections can be found in :cite:`the official Gurobi documentation<gurobi-mps>`.
-It should be noted, that the optimization sense is not specifiable in the MPS format and thus has to be set manually after loading.
+It should be noted, that the optimization sense is not specifiable in the MPS format and, thus, has to be set manually after loading.

-There are two helper functions implemented in HIPS for loading an :class:`MIPModel <hips.models.MIPModel>` from an MPS file.
+There are two utility functions implemented in HIPS for loading an MPS file into a :class:`MIPModel <hips.models.MIPModel>`.

-The :func:`primitive loader<hips.loader.load_mps_primitive>` loads every variable of the MPS file specified in the *path* parameter as a 1-dimensional variable.
-The specified *path* is concatenated with the current working directory.
+The :func:`primitive loader<hips.loader.load_mps_primitive>` loads every variable of the MPS file specified in the ``path`` parameter as a 1-dimensional variable.
+The specified ``path`` is concatenated with the current working directory.
 This loader version can be used for easy understanding and debugging of the created model.
 However the runtime of this loader suffers from computational inefficiency.

 The second :func:`loader<hips.loader.load_mps>` loads the continuous, integer and binary variables as multidimensional variables.
 This allows the underlying solvers to make use of vectorization.
-Therefore this loader is much more runtime efficient than the primitive version.
+Therefore, this loader is much more efficient than the primitive version.

 We can use the MPS loader in HIPS as follows: